willymcallister/willymcallister.github.io/_articles/thevenin-howto.md

 In an earlier article on [simplifying resistor networks]({{ site.baseurl }}{% link _articles/simplifying-resistor-networks.md %}), we learned how to turn any resistor network into an equivalent single resistor.
 Thévenin's and Norton's theorems are the next step.
 They teach us how to simplify networks of resistors *and* sources.
 If you have a complicated linear circuit the theorems provide the instructions for how to construct a very simple equivalent circuit.

-We proved Thévenin's and Norton's theorems in the [previous article]({{ site.baseurl }}{% link _articles/thevenin-proof.md %}).
-This article covers the practical steps to create a Thévenin or Norton equivalent from a given circuit.

-The proof and the practical design method are separate ideas.
-You often find them mixed together in many texts.

 ## Using Thévenin's theorem

 Thévenin's theorem looks like this in schematic form,